-As UBC continues to navigate the COVID-19 outbreak, and in support of social distancing protocols, the University has implemented a Remote Work Arrangement pilot for employees who are able to do so.
+As UBC continues to navigate the COVID-19 outbreak, and in support of physical distancing protocols, the University has implemented a Remote Work Arrangement for employees who are able to do so.
 This applies to employees of the university regardless of their membership in any union or association and it includes our employees who are postdoctoral fellows, graduate students or those in student appointments.

 - Guidelines for Telecommuting – Temporary Work from Home Arrangements – COVID-19 PDF (March 15, 2020)